Skip to main content

 POST /webhook_endpoints/{id}/test

-Send a test event to the specified endpoint to verify connectivity and signature verification logic.
+Send a test event to the specified endpoint to verify connectivity and payload processing logic.
 Path Parameters:

 ParameterTypeDescription